Little-Bears-Pre-School/little-bears-website/content/pages/about-us.md

 improve.
 All committee members are volunteers and as such we are always looking for new members to help out with the various aspects involved in running the Pre-School.

-We currently have 3 designated Safer Recruiting team members.